-- Pouring grease, fats, and oils from cooking down the drain
+- Pour grease, fats, and oils from cooking down the drain

-- Using the sewer to dispose of food scraps
+- Use the sewer to dispose of food scraps

-- Using the toilet as a wastebasket for garbage or chemicals.
+- Use the toilet as a wastebasket for garbage or chemicals.
 These items can kill good bacteria used for sewage treatment, cost much more to treat, and can re-enter the water supply

 - Install wood skids on basement floors to be used as storage platforms.
 Keeping items elevated to a minimum of 6″ will prevent a lot of damage.